 Ukerewe Island

-Ukerewe Island is situated 45 km (25 nautical miles) north of Mwanza to which it is linked by ferry, but a shorter vehicle ferry crossing of only 3.8 km also links the island across the Rugezi Channel to a dirt road on the eastern lakeshore, which runs to Kibara and Musoma.
+Ukerewe Island is situated 45 km (25 nautical miles) north of Mwanza, to which it is linked by ferry.
+Still, a shorter vehicle ferry crossing of only 3.8 km also links the island across the Rugezi Channel to a dirt road on the eastern lakeshore, which runs to Kibara and Musoma.

-Ukerewe Island is situated in the Ukerewe District, nearly 50 km north of Mwanza to which it is linked by ferry, and it takes 3 to 4 hours to travel.
+Ukerewe Island is located in the Ukerewe District, approximately 50 km north of Mwanza.
+The island is linked to the mainland by ferry; the journey takes 3 to 4 hours.

-The shoreline of Ukerewe Island is carved into numerous bays and it is surrounded by 27 small islands surrounding the neighbourhood with 3 of them are not occupied by humans and the rest are occupied by fishermen with their families.
+The shoreline of Ukerewe Island is carved into numerous bays and is surrounded by 27 small islands; 3 are uninhabited, and fishermen and their families occupy the rest.

 Its largest community is Nansio.
-Its simple lifestyle and rocky terrain broken by lake vistas and tiny patches of the forest make an intriguing, offbeat diversion.
+Its simple lifestyle and rocky terrain, broken by lake vistas and tiny patches of forest, make an intriguing, offbeat diversion.

-They are visits to Kagunguli, the oldest Roman church built in 1895 located near a hill with the same name; the old school and dispensary which were built between 1902 and 1913 and surviving to date with few repairs all are still in use.
+They are visits to Kagunguli, the oldest Roman church, built in 1895, located near a hill of the same name; the old school and dispensary, constructed between 1902 and 1913 and still in use, are also located there.

-The Chief’s palace, Bukindo built from 1922 to 1923, the modest European-style palace of the island’s former king, which is still in use is a must-see place if you are in the area and find out from the palace guide why one of its rooms has remained closed more half a century.
+The Chief’s palace, Bukindo, built from 1922 to 1923, the modest European-style palace of the island’s former king, which is still in use, is a must-see place if you are in the area and find out from the palace guide why one of its rooms has remained closed for more than half a century.

-Others include Irondo point where visitors see amazing views of Mwanza city, Entebbe in Uganda and Nairobi in Kenya; a chance to be part of a traditional dance group Buzegwe staff band that is sure to leave you fascinated; a visit to the historic sites, including graves in the area.
+Others include Irondo Point, where visitors can see panoramic views of Mwanza City, Entebbe in Uganda, and Nairobi in Kenya; a chance to join the traditional dance group, the Buzegwe Staff Band, which is sure to leave you fascinated; and a visit to historic sites, including local graves.

-The dancing stone in Ukara, a neighbouring island is also another attraction in the area, including the crocodile tree and the knife of truth and learn how the people eke out a living.
+The dancing stone in Ukara, a neighbouring island, is another attraction in the area, along with the crocodile tree and the knife of truth.
+Visitors can learn how people eke out a living.

 As part of the activities here, visitors are introduced to local fishing, canoeing, biking, village tours and more.